CoNCHLab-Github/conchlab-github.github.io/_guides/backup.md

     sudo mount -a
     ```

-## Set-up a regular automatic backup policy
+## Set-up an automatic regular backup policy
 ### Windows
 There are diffrent ways to set-up an automatic backup in windows.
 Third-party softwares usually offer more options, flexibility, and controls on the backup policies you define.
 The ["EaseUS Todo Backup"](https://www.easeus.com/brand/todo-backup/tb-free.html) is a one of the options.
 The free version offers more than enough for our purposes.
 The following will go over instruction for setting up your automatic backup using EaseUS Todo Backup.